ESP-WROVER-KIT V3 Getting Started Guide¶

-This user guide shows how to get started with ESP-WROVER-KIT development board.
+This user guide shows how to get started with ESP-WROVER-KIT V3 development board including description of its functionality and configuration options.
+You can find out what version you have in section ESP-WROVER-KIT.

 What You Need¶